AryaDhole/Operators-Bitwise-Operators/README.md

 * Finally, the result of the bitwise OR operation, which is 10, is printed to the console.

 # 3. Bit Shifting_1
+## Aim:
+The program performs a bitwise XOR operation.

 ## Explanation: